 If you have trouble paying your heating bills in the winter, you may want to consider this payment option for your heat source utility.
-With continuous level billing, the company averages your bills from the past year in order to determine your average monthly bill.
+With continuous level billing, the company averages your usage from the past year in order to estimate your average monthly bill.
 You are then billed this fixed amount every month.
-For example: Assume you have electric heat and pay \$200 per month for the six months when the weather is cold, but only \$60 per month when the weather is warm.
+For example: Assume you have electric heat and pay \$200 per month for the six months when the weather is cold, but only \$60 per month for the six months when the weather is warm.
 Your average monthly bill is \$130 per month.
-With continuous level billing, the company would bill you \$130 each month year-round, so that you can avoid ever having to pay out \$200 at one time.
-Companies generally enroll customers on level billing plans during the summer and fall months, and require that the customer be current on their bills to be able to enroll.
+With continuous level billing, the company would bill you \$130 each month yearround, so that you can avoid ever having to pay out \$200 at one time.
+Companies generally enroll customers on level billing plans during the summer and fall months and require that the customer be current on their bills to be able to enroll.
+However, since the levelized bills are estimates, every several months the company will send a "true up" bill (up or down) to correct for any differences between the estimates and actual usage.